BEACONS WAY ULTRA 100 MILES

 Llangadog Village Hall, Dyrfal Road (A4069), Llangadog, SA19 9BW

-Each participant must have completed at least a marathon distance event prior to the event.
+Each participant must have completed at least a 50 mile distance event prior to the event.

 This can be for an event not yet taken place but that will be completed prior to the onset of Beacons Way Ultra 100 mile

 Waterproof trousers (NOW PART OF THE MANDATORY KIT),